grayt0r/kankan_api/README.md

 All API calls require an auth_token, which is used to authenticate the user.

-Only the board owner has access to the lanes and cards contained with a board.
+Only the board owner has access to the lanes and cards contained within a board.

 ## Boards